cwpearson/stencil/README.md

     * [x] CUDA runtime timer
     * [x] pitched allocation
   * v3
+    * [ ] Message bundling
+      * Improved performance by sending all data for a remote node in a single message?
+    * [ ] exchange subset of quantities
+      * this would potentially split some of the operation bundling opportunities (pack, CUDA graph, ...)
     * [ ] allow a manual partition before placement
       * constrain to single subdomain per GPU
   * future work